apakhbari/CheatSheets/Docker/README.md

 RUN npm install

-# copy all other things
+# Copy all other things
 COPY ./ ./

 # Default command